SoniaBorsi/Adversarial-Attack-GNN/README.md

 4. **perturbed_data** - contains the poisoned dataset.
 5. **poisoned_models** - contains poisoned models on the poisoned dataset.
 6. **visuals** - containing the dataset visuals before and after the attack.
+7. **acc_boxplots** - containing the accuracies of the three runs compared to the clean model's accuracy.
-7. "results" - containing a `.txt` file outputting the evaluation metrics before and after metattack.
+8. **results** - containing a `.txt` file outputting the evaluation metrics before and after metattack.

 ## Specifications